Organisational digital capability: a summary

 In colleges, it may mean providing a structured workshop timetable, or bite-sized sessions - perhaps with digital badges as an incentive.

-Specialist skills and appropriate pedagogies are needed for teaching online (see our scaling up online learning guide), designing authentic digital activities (see the section on design in our guide to designing learning and assessment in a digital age), managing e-assessment, and supporting learners' own digital practices.
+Specialist skills and appropriate pedagogies are needed for teaching online (see our scaling up online learning guide), designing authentic digital activities (see the section on design in our guide to designing learning and assessment in a digital age), and supporting learners' own digital practices.
 However, digital teaching should not be seen as a special interest but an element of mainstream practice.

 Peer and collaborative support mechanisms